ConstaanG/IASC-2P02-1/README.md

 ## About me

-I am an Assistant PRofessor of Digital Prototyping at Brock University's Centre for Digital Humanities.
+I am an Assistant Professor of Digital Prototyping at Brock University's Centre for Digital Humanities.
 This is my awesome portfolio site.

 ![](imagez/manatees.jpg)